-Currently, all ten of the MS4 Phase I jurisdictions who were impacted by HB 987 are in the process of implementing a Watershed Protection and Restoration Program.
+Currently, all ten of the MS4 Phase 1 jurisdictions who were impacted by HB 987 are in the process of implementing a Watershed Protection and Restoration Program.
 All but one jurisdiction have fully adopted both the fee and fund components of the Program and many have incorporated the expected revenue from their new fees into their capital funding programs.
 Several of these counties, including Anne Arundel County, have anticipated bond issuance supported by their new fee structures.

-The elimination of the stormwater remediation fee as proposed in all 3 bills will require these large jurisdictions to find other sources of revenue to finance its watershed restoration plans and implement needed capital improvements.
-The MS4 jurisdictions are under Federal and State mandates to address nonpoint source water pollution that is negatively impacting local streams, rivers and the Chesapeake Bay, and an adequately funded Watershed Protection and Restoration Program will be necessary to ensure that the county meets these mandates.
+The elimination of the stormwater remediation fee as proposed in SB 316 will require Anne Arundel County to find other sources of revenue to finance its watershed restoration plans and implement needed capital improvements.
+Anne Arundel County, like the other MS4 jurisdictions, is under Federal and State mandates to address nonpoint source water pollution that is negatively impacting locals streams, rivers and the Chesapeake Bay, and an adequately funded Watershed Protection and Restoration Program will be necessary to ensure that the county meets these mandates.

-HB 50, HB 97 and HB 895, by repealing HB 987 will all result in the failure to address this source of pollution, will have negative consequences for every the residents of Maryland, and will only increase the long term cost to restore the state's watersheds.
-Progress in all sectors, urban, and agricultural alike, is required under Maryland Chesapeake Bay Watershed Implementation Plan, and shortfalls in any area will have to be made up in other ways, including further restrictions on development, new regulations and more stringent permits for all regulated sources, and increased oversite by the federal government.
+The County's failure to address this source of pollution will have negative consequences for every citizen in the county and will only increase the long term cost to restore the County's watersheds.
+Progress in all sectors, urban, and agricultural alike, is required under Maryland Chesapeake Bay

+Watershed Implementation Plan, and shortfalls in any area will have to be made up in other ways, including further restrictions on development, new regulations and more stringent permits for all regulated sources, and increased oversight by the federal government.